cdtown3/Quickview-JS/README.md

-# Quickview-JS
-Started utilizing https://codyhouse.co/gem/css-product-quick-view, however due to other needs this module has been reconfigured to be dynamic and lightweight.
+Started utilizing https://codyhouse.co/gem/css-product-quick-view, however due to other needs this module has been reconfigured to be more dynamic, by getting product titles, images, descriptions directly from the html.
+Instead of the products being hard-coded, I've now implemented an Angular controller that contains an array of dictionaries which contains the products.
+We then loop through each product and add its elements in.
+This could quickly be changed to query a database.